C-Undritz/Boardgame-Bazaar/README.md

 - [Stripe](https://stripe.com/gb) - for processing of payments
 - [Gmail](https://www.google.com/) - service used for Django to send emails
 - [allauth](https://django-allauth.readthedocs.io/en/latest/index.html) - for site user login and logout of account
+- [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) - for control of the rendering behavior on the Django forms
 - [Balsamiq](https://balsamiq.com/) - to create wireframes.
 - [Lucidchart](https://www.lucidchart.com/) - for DB design illustration.
 - [Tables Generator](https://www.tablesgenerator.com) - to generate the user stories table for this document.